Wild Rice Shoots

 Description/Taste

-Wild Rice shoots are harvested for commercial purposes when the stems are 3 to 4 centimeters in diameter and 20 to 30 centimeters in length.
-The stems in the wild can grow to be much longer, but they are trimmed and cut for commercial markets to make the shoots more consumer friendly.
-The swollen stems are covered in layers of husk-like leaves that showcase variegated hues of white, pale yellow, and green, and these layers have a textured, semi-rough, and fibrous nature.
-The outer leaf layers are stripped from the stem before consumption, revealing a white, pale-yellow, to ivory shoot.
-Fresh shoots have a thick, crisp, tender, fleshy, and succulent consistency reminiscent of bamboo shoots.
-When the shoots are sliced, the flesh is generally white, solid, and dense.
+Manchurian Wild Rice shoots are harvested for commercial purposes when the stems are 3 to 4 centimeters in diameter and 20 to 30 centimeters in length, and the shoots have a long, straight, and tapered appearance.
+The stems in the wild can grow to be much longer, but they are trimmed and cut for markets to be more consumer friendly.
+The swollen stems are covered in layers of husk-like leaves, showcasing a white base transitioning into pale yellow and green hues.
+Each exterior layer has a textured, semi-rough, and fibrous nature due to striations extending the length of the shoot.
+As the outer leaf layers are stripped from the stem, the shoots become softer and more tender in nature.
+The interior of the shoot reveals a white, thick, spongy, tender, and crisp flesh.
+Look for young shoots that feel lightweight and fresh.
 Older shoots will develop black spots and become tougher in nature, indicating that the quality and flavor have declined.
-Raw Wild Rice shoots release a green, subtly sweet, corn-like scent and have a mild, refreshing, light, sweet, and earthy taste.
-When cooked, the shoots develop a more pronounced, sweeter flavor and retain their crisp texture.
+Manchurian Wild Rice shoots release a green, subtly sweet, corn-like scent and can be eaten raw or cooked.
+Fresh shoots have a mild, refreshing, light, sweet, neutral, and earthy taste.
+When cooked, the shoots develop a more pronounced, sweeter flavor reminiscent of bamboo shoots and retain their crisp texture.

 Seasons/Availability